 These trends of erasure and censorship worry me on so many levels, as this door to condemnation might appear like restitution via appeasement, but is in fact the lid of Pandora’s box being thrown wide, and officially, open.

 If both content and authors are equal targets, where will this end?
 The words and works and legacy of such as Thomas Jefferson come to mind.

-Add to my thoughts, which I wish I had noted when I sent my email, is the fact that American settlers, equally as innocent as their “native” American tribal counterparts, equally struggling to survive and to make a life for themselves and their families, were likewise brutally victimized and attacked by “native” American tribes (all cultures are nomadic, there is nothing native about any tribe).
-This attacks Laura Ingalls Wilder and all settlers by insidious denialism.
-It denies their right to have felt and formed logical conclusions based on experiences about those whom they encountered as they toiled to achieve safe passage, happiness and security.
+Add to my thoughts, which I wish I had noted when I sent my email, is the fact that American settlers, hearty, brave immigrants of the land, were equally as innocent as their “native” American tribal counterparts, equally struggling to survive and to make lives for themselves and their families.
+American settlers were likewise brutally victimized and attacked by “native” American tribes (all cultures are nomadic; there is nothing native about any tribe).
+But now, the settlers are being defamed and whitewashed as defeated “native” Americans are aggressively restitutionalized via censorship and historical re-writes.
+These attacks seek to kill any legacy, personal, familial or societal, of American literary icon Laura Ingalls Wilder, and that of all American settlers.
+This is an insidious denialism of what was.

 As noted in the Daily Wire article, linked at the top of this post:

 …in today’s woke era, Wilder’s work is considered “controversial,” because of how she speaks of her family’s fear of Native American attacks, and her era-specific views on blacks.
 Intellectuals and historians might teach Wilder’s works in the context of her upbringing, but, apparently, children’s librarians are incapable of the same level of nuance.